Set your shoulders? What? Why?

-When you hear someone referring to the act of setting your shoulders, it does not actually mean to move your shoulder joints (aka. your gleno-humeral joints) but rather to bring your shoulder blades, also called scapulae, into a strong and stable position.
+You often hear that term in a gym environment but what does shoulder setting mean and why is it important?
+It does not actually mean to move your shoulder joints (aka. your gleno-humeral joints) but rather to bring your shoulder blades, also called scapulae, into a strong and stable position.

 Elevation: Scapula moves up towards ear

 Protraction: Scapula moves away from your spin

 Downward rotation: when arm returns from overhead lifted position back alongside torso